arrowhealth/bridge-toolkit/README.md

 pnpm vue
 ```

-By default the following run on the following ports:
+The projects will run on the following ports:

 * **Emulator** -  http://localhost:4000
 * **Application** - http://localhost:4444